hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 ## In Conclusion

-Our road to the solution of the style transfer problem is a bit more straightforward in hindsight.
+Our path to solving the style transfer problem was anything but straightforward.

 We started at a seemingly innocuous place, the image classification problem.
 Before long, we realised that the semantic gap between the input representation (raw pixels) and the task at hand made it nearly impossible to write down a classifier as an explicit program.
 So we turned to supervised learning, which is a great tool for times like these when you have a problem that seems intuitive to state --- and you have lots of examples as to what you intend --- but where it's hard to write down all the solution steps.

 As we worked through more and more sophisticated supervised learning solutions to the image classification problem, we found that deep